iTwin/presentation/.changeset/metal-tables-wonder.md

 "@itwin/presentation-components": minor
 ---

-Added `PresentationInstanceFilter.createEqualityCondition` function to provide a convenient way for creating equality filter conditions compatible with `UniquePropertyValuesSelector`.
+Added `PresentationInstanceFilter.createPrimitiveValueEqualityCondition` function to provide a convenient way for creating equality filter conditions compatible with `UniquePropertyValuesSelector`.